chadblack/561S2017/info/assignments.md

    Williams’ Style: Toward Clarity and Grace (you can dispense with Strunk and White, already!).

-   Review essays are due at the start of class on the weeks you choose to write them.
+   Review essays are due at the start of class.

-2. Leading Class Discussion (30% of grade).
+2. Leading Class Discussion (40% of grade).
 Each student will pick a week to lead discussion.
-For each week, even those in which no student is assigned, everyone must email the collective with a short discurtation for the discussion of the books – questions, observations, etc.
+For each week, even those in which no student is assigned, everyone must email the collective with a short reaction for the discussion of the books – questions, observations, etc.
    Questions/observations must be submitted no later than Wednesday morning.
    Leaders should also research authors and reviews of the books, try to chart